oweitman/ioBroker.tvprogram/README.md

 - broadcast reminders
 - Data adapter for other sources (Internet, hardware such as Enigma, VU-Box)
 - responsive design for detail view
-- play button to switchchannel datapoint
-- center zoom in next days
-- return to today
-- reset zoom

 ## Changelog